marmelab/coPostgresQuery/README.md

 - limit:
     number of result to be returned
-- offset
+- offset:
-    - number of result to be ignored
+    number of result to be ignored
 - filters
-    - literal specifying wanted value for given field
+    literal specifying wanted value for given field
     example:
     ```js
     {